DrDonk/unlocker/README.md

 ## 3. Upgrading VMware
 If a new VMware version is installed the patches will be lost as the update will overwrite the patched files.
 You will need to re-run the unlock program to patch the newly installed VMware files.
+This does not apply to the Arch Linux AUR packages due to the provided ALPM hooks.

 ## 4. Compiling from source code
 The release ZIP file contains pre-compiled executables but if you want to compile the code please follow